ITSWRDO/GSS/README.md

 -----------------------------------------------------
 NOTES:
-- The app uses Gemini 2.0 AI to analyze your food.
+- The app uses Gemini 2.0 AI to analyse your food.
 - Enter a Username in the sidebar to keep track of your meals.
 =====================================================